billie66/tech_doc/ubuntu/wireless.md

 fixed the problem finally.

-It was so simple that I just needed to turn on my wireless hardware switch, which locateed on the keyboard, press F11 to turn it on.
+It was so simple that I just needed to turn on my wireless hardware switch, which located on the keyboard, press F11 to turn it on.
 Now, I could access wireless network.

 First of all, You should use the command `sudo lshw -C network` to check the state of your wireless network.
 Then According to the output of the command, you would